Monday – June 17, 2019

 - Lock, secure or barricade doors and windows.

-	- Turn off lights, computer monitors, etc.
+- Turn off lights, computer monitors, silence cell phones, etc.

 - Remain calm and quiet.

 - After the door has been closed and locked, DO NOT open it.

 - Monitor campus communication systems for further information or instructions.